Filling a Vacancy

 • Rehire: the selected candidate is a former UC employee with an employee record in UCPath, and has separated with a break in service between their last appointment and the appointment they will be hired into.

-• Interlocation Hire (ILT): the selected candidate is a current employee at another UC, and they will transfer from their current appointment at the other campus into a new appointment at UCSC without a break in service.
+• Interlocation Hire (ILT): the selected candidate is a current employee at another UC location, and they will transfer from their current appointment at the other campus into a new appointment at UCSC without a break in service.

 See Open Recruitment for local process.